Alexandria Ocasio-Cortez Blasts Steve King, Says He Risked ‘Pink Eye’ In Drinking From Toilet Fountain

 The Iowa Republican claimed that the members of congress were misinformed my the detained migrants due to what he chalked up to a “language barrier” between the lawmakers and the migrants.

-The claim was initally made by Rep. Alexandria Ocasio-Cortez earlier this summer, according to Business Insider, who said that the facilities were committing acts of “psychological warfare” against the detained migrants.
+The claim was initially made by Ocasio-Cortez earlier this summer, according to Business Insider, who said that the facilities were committing acts of “psychological warfare” against the detained migrants.
 The New York Democrat claimed the facilities were in poor condition and that migrants were directed to drink water from toilets when the water fountains attached to them were malfunctioning.

 There are politicians who aspire to be public servants, and there are politicians who spend their careers nursing a bottomless need for attention. https://t.co/lf6XtHA1BI